Can You Swim During Your Period? Pool Safety & Hygiene Guide

 Free Chlorine Sanitization

-Your pool's free chlorine (FC) level should be maintained between 1-4 ppm depending on your stabilizer level.
+Your pool's free chlorine (FC) level should be maintained at a minimum of 7.5% of your CYA (stabilizer) level - for example, with 30 ppm CYA you need at least 2.25 ppm FC, and with 50 ppm CYA you need at least 3.75 ppm FC.
 This chlorine actively kills bacteria, viruses, and other contaminants that might enter the water.
 When FC levels are properly maintained according to the FC/CYA chart, any trace amounts of menstrual fluid are immediately sanitized.

 pH Balance Impact

-Maintaining proper pH levels between 7.4-7.6 ensures chlorine works effectively.
+Maintaining proper pH levels between 7.2-7.8 ensures chlorine works effectively, with 7.4-7.6 being ideal.
 If your pH drifts too high (above 7.8), chlorine becomes less effective at sanitizing.
 Test your water weekly using a reliable test kit like the Taylor K-2006 to ensure optimal sanitization.

 Shock Treatment Benefits

 Regular shocking with liquid chlorine (sodium hypochlorite) oxidizes organic contaminants.
-For routine maintenance, add 1 lb of liquid chlorine per 10,000 gallons weekly, or more if bather load increases.
+For routine maintenance, add chlorine as needed to maintain proper FC levels based on testing results, or shock with 1 gallon of liquid chlorine per 10,000 gallons when addressing water quality issues.
 This ensures any organic matter is quickly broken down.

 Physical Considerations While Swimming